pedi10/rec_flutter-firebase_internal/Cheat Sheets/Part 1 - Cheat Sheet.md

   );
 }
 ```
+---

-## Step 7: Add Temperature Card with fl_chart
+## Step 6: Add Temperature Card with fl_chart
 Add the `fl_chart` package to `pubspec.yaml` to enable charting.
 Implement the temperature card with a line chart using provided data to visualize temperature trends.
-(Copy-paste to save time.)

 **pubspec.yaml**:
 ```yaml